Dr. Sebastian Angzoorokuu Paalo

 Paalo, S. A. and Dramani, A. (forthcoming).
 The labyrinth of state intervention in communal conflict in Africa: Ghana’s maiden official state-led efforts in resolving the Bawku conflict, African Studies.

-Paalo, S. A., Adu-Gyamfi, S., and Dramani, A. (under review).
-COVID-19 governance, border closures, and emerging security risks in West Africa: The case of Ghana, Security Journal.
+Paalo, S. A., Adu-Gyamfi, S., and Dramani, A. (forthcoming).
+COVID-19 governance, border closures, and emerging security risks in West Africa: A critique of pandemic-human security nexus, African Security.

 Book chapters

-Paalo, S. A. and Banhani, J-P. S. (2025, forthcoming).
+Paalo, S. A., Banchani, J-P. S. (2025).
 “Foreign Military and Security Bases: Implications for the Practice of Peace and Security in Africa.”
 In Bah, A. B. (ed.)
-Glocalized Security: Domestic and External Issues in International Security [Chapter 8], SUNY Press.
+Glocalized Security: Domestic and External Issues in International Security (pp. 227- 256).
+New York: SUNY Press.

 Paalo, S.A., Issifu, A.K.
 (2022).
 “De-internationalizing Hybrid Peace: State–Traditional Authority Collaboration and Conflict Resolution in Northern Ghana.”
 In: Spiegel, E., Mutalemwa, G., Liu, C., Kurtz, L.R. (eds) Peace Studies for Sustainable Development in Africa.
 Advances in African Economic, Social and Political Development.
 Springer, Cham. pp. 663–682.